Leveraging Competitive Analysis in Marketing

 These days, it seems like there is so much noise in the competitive market — it can be hard to break through.
 With new channels to communicate with customers, like social media apps, and new companies entering the market, the world as we know it is evolving daily.
 It is more important than ever for brands to have a solid grasp on the value they provide their customers and how they compare to their direct competition.
 Today’s brands must understand how to best reach their target audience and show them that they are not only different from their competitors, but better.

 To get gain a competitive edge it’s important to conduct competitive research.
 Crucial to any business strategy and marketing plan, competitive market research and analysis provides a clear picture of where your company stands with its target market and how it fares in the competitive landscape.
 By identifying and analyzing your brand’s competitors, you can have a better understanding of potential opportunities and gaps in the market as well as budding threats to your business.

 The Purpose of Competitive Analysis

 There are a multitude of reasons that companies may undertake a competitive analysis but all of them tend to link back to this general purpose: to better understand themselves, their competitors and their future.
-While all three understandings are vastly important to businesses, they often require a variety of different tactics and research methodologies to find the answers.
+While all three understandings are vastly important to businesses, they often require a variety of different tactics and types of research methodologies to find the answers.
 As the competitive environment becomes increasingly crowded, understanding your brand’s position in the market becomes progressively more important in creating and maintaining a successful future.

 Crafting Your Market Analysis Template